jamesrayman/Ero/docs/euclid.md

 * Null: no points
 * Space: all points in three dimensional space

-Note that circles and spheres, by definition, do not include the points on their interiors.
+Note that Circles and Spheres, by definition, do not include the points on their interiors.

 Below is a list of all non-figure types in Euclid: